-For example, if I saw a sale on Pam cooking spray and wanted to know if I had or could find a coupon for it, I’d type the product name in the search box of the coupon database and get an abbreviated response like, “Pam cooking spray, any: 04-03-11 SS. $1/2.”
-The SS tells me that it’s a “Smart Source” insert, and the publication date is from April 3, 2011.
-I also know it’s a dollar-off-two coupon, so I can determine if it’s worth cutting out.
+For example, if I saw a sale on Pam cooking spray and wanted to know if I could find a coupon for it, I’d type the product name in the search box of a coupon database and get an abbreviated response like, “Pam cooking spray, any: 04-03-11 SS. $1/2.”
+The SS tells me it’s a “Smart Source” insert, and the publication date is April 3, 2011.
+I also know it’s a $1-off-two coupon, so I can determine if it’s worth cutting out.
 It all depends on the sale and other combined offers.
-The coupon database that I personally like to use maintained by Hot Coupon World.

 Want to know how much you’re saving over time?
 Unless you’re a spreadsheet whiz, you’ll need some tracking software.
-I recommend Coupon Sense, which will notify you of deals in your local zip code – local offers that other websites don’t usually find.
+I recommend Coupon Sense, which notifies you of deals in your zipcode – local offers other websites don’t usually find.
 It also has tracking software so you can enter your receipts from the stores you shop at most often.
 At $10 per month, this service really pays for itself.
-I’m already in awe at how much my family saved during the first quarter of this year:

-You can easily pick up more than a month’s supply of frozen meat and vegetables, so a deep freezer, for example, is a must.
+For example, you can easily pick up more than a month’s supply of frozen meat and vegetables, so a deep freezer is a must.
 Set up a cabinet or shelving unit in your garage to conveniently store the hundreds of canned goods you’re going to stack up.
-Your may be coupons organized, but if you don’t stay ahead of storage space, all of your free items will overrun your house.
+Your coupons may be organized, but if you don’t stay ahead of storage space, all of your free items will overrun your house.
 Keep this list of do’s and don’ts in mind:

-- Add shelves in your garage, wall-to-wall if you can fit them and still leave enough room for your vehicle.
+- Add Shelves in your Garage.
+Wall-to-wall shelves are great if you can fit them and still leave enough room for your vehicle.

-- Place like items together and keep things near where you’ll use them.
+- Group Like Items Together.
+Keep things near where you’ll use them.
 Put the extra cereal in your kitchen, dishwasher and hand soap under the sink, and toilet paper in the bathroom closets.
-Excess – and you will have excess – goes in the garage.
+Excess – and you will have excess – goes in the garage or can be donated.

-- Consume and organize your food and drinks by earliest expiration date, so you can avoid throwing things away.
-Keep expiration dates in mind while shopping, and don’t buy more than you can use before expiration.
-If you find no way to consume it all, you can always give it away to friends or donate to a charity.
+- Organize and Consume Your food and Drinks by the Earliest Expiration Date.
+Avoid food waste by keeping expiration dates in mind while shopping, and don’t buy more than you can use before it expires.
+If you’re not able to consume it all, you can always give it away to friends or donate it to a charity.

-- Avoid a stockpile so large it doesn’t fit on your shelves.
+- Only Stock Up on As Much As You Can Store.
 No deal is good enough to let it fill up your living space.
 You should be able to relax and watch TV without seeing grocery bags full of chips and soup cans.

-- Don’t be stingy.
-If you have more items than you can store, share with your family, neighbors, or a local charity.
+- Don’t Be Stingy.
+If you have more items than you can store, share them with your family, neighbors, or a local charity.

-The biggest do of the them all: do bless others with your good fortune.
+The biggest “do” of them all is: Do bless others with your good fortune.
 With extreme couponing, you can do a lot of good with the money you save, like paying down debt, quitting a second part-time job, spending more time at home, and donating to charity.

 Are you an extreme couponer?
-What are some of the best strategies and methods that work best for you?
-How much money have you saved, and how much time do you spend scouring for the best deals?
-Share your stories in the comments below!
+What are some of the strategies and methods that work best for you?